-- 6.1.
-Numerous examples of typical late mid-19th to early-20th century New Forest Cottages have been identified as non-designated heritage assets through the Conservation Area Character Appraisals, preparation of Village Design Statements and the consideration of individual planning applications.
-These cottages make a significant contribution to the character, appearance and cultural heritage of the National Park.
+6.1.
+Numerous examples of typical late mid-19th to early-20th century New Forest Cottages have been identified as locally listed buildings through the Conservation Area Character Appraisals, preparation of Village Design Statements and the consideration of individual planning applications.
+These cottages make a significant contribution to the character, appearance, and cultural heritage of the National Park.
 They represent the ongoing practice of Enclosure that shaped modern rural Britain, as well as the influence of the post industrial revolution on the local vernacular, small, one-storey, linear cottages of the Forest.
-Their construction coincided with the growth of the railway network, and the availability of alternative cheap materials, such as slate. - 6.2.
+Their construction coincided with the growth of the railway network,

+- and the availability of alternative cheap materials, such as slate. - 6.2.
 These detached cottages are characterised by their symmetrical, three bay frontage; central porch; red brick, stretcher bond construction; slate or tile, single-pile, gable roof; chimneystacks at each gable end; and shallow foundations.
 The linear floor plan usually consists of two ground floor rooms, with a central staircase and two first-floor bedrooms above.
 Later examples might have a contemporary two-storey rear wing, creating T-shaped floor plan.
 This classic, simple cottage design and modest character is a recognisable and significant feature of the New Forest vernacular.

 - 6.3.
 Many New Forest Cottages present gable end to the street, separated from the road by low hedges or walls, and some are set well back in their plots. - 6.4.
 The value of these cottages is rooted in their historic context, design and construction.
 Unfortunately, many of these cottages are under threat from, neglect, unsympathetic extension or redevelopment.
-If these cottages are lost The Forest, and every village within it, faces being stripped of much of its special its character, so the Authority actively seeks their retention in line with the national and local planning policy on non-designated heritage assets. - 6.5.
-The New Forest Cottage represents only one type of non-designated heritage asset in the National Park.
-Other types of assets of local, vernacular and cultural interest are also at risk of neglect, unsympathetic extension or redevelopment, including agricultural buildings, cob cottages, and estate cottages.
-As with the New Forest Cottage, the Authority will actively seek the conservation and enhancement of all non-designated heritage assets.
-Further details on other types of non-designated heritage assets can be found in the National Park Design Guide and the Conservation Area Character Appraisals.
+If these cottages are lost The Forest, and every village within it, faces being stripped of much of its special character, so the Authority actively seeks their retention in line with the national and local planning policy. - 6.5.
+The New Forest Cottage represents only one type of locally listed building in the National Park.
+Other types of buildings and sites of local, vernacular, and cultural interest are also at risk of neglect, unsympathetic extension or redevelopment, including agricultural buildings, cob cottages, and estate cottages.
+As with the New Forest Cottage, the Authority will actively seek the conservation and enhancement of all locally listed buildings and sites.
+Further details on other types of locally listed buildings and sites can be found in the National Park Design Guide and the Conservation Area Character Appraisals.